shumwaymark/sentinelcam/README.rst

   are then available as data which can be streamed to multiple interested consumers in real time.

 The **Outpost** as currently implemented is still highly experimental, and best represents proof of concept as working draft.
-Complete details on the design, structure, and operation of the **Outpost** have been documented in `YingYangRanch_Changes <docs/YingYangRanch_Changes.rst>`_.
+Further detail on the design, structure, and operation of the **Outpost** have been documented in `YingYangRanch_Changes <docs/YingYangRanch_Changes.rst>`_.

 Camwatcher design